What to expect:

 - LIFE JACKET FOR YOUR DOG & YOURSELF

-You might consider putting some sunscreen on your dog as well, especially if you have a lighter skin dog.
+The lighter your load on your board, the better as less chance of things getting lost or damaged and don’t leave valuables in your car for less chance of getting broken into while you’re on the board.
+You might consider putting some sunscreen on your dog as well, especially if you have a lighter skin dog with short hair.
 Be mindful of the sun and the temperatures.
 That not only includes the time on the board, but before and after.
 While on the board splash some water on them and on the board to help keep them cool.

 What to Wear: